Start planning your trip

 Only 1 child (aged 0-2) per adult is allowed

 Obon is a summer holiday season in August when many families across Japan get together to honor their ancestors and loved ones who have passed away.
 Learn about this season where many visit and tidy family graves, and pray for the spirits of their ancestors.

 Summer in Japan can be summarized as being hot, sunny, and humid days, filled with the piercing cries of cicadas, and gigantic columns of white clouds in a bright blue sky, with plenty of fireworks and other fun activities to take part in all day and night long.
 During mid-August, however, many people go off to visit the graves of their ancestors.

-This is the yearly Japanese Buddhist event of Obon, also known as the Bon Festival, a family reunion time where people travel back to their hometowns and spend time with loved ones both past and present.
+This is the yearly Japanese Buddhist event of Obon, also known as the Bon Festival, a family reunion time where people travel back to their hometowns and spend time with loved ones, both past and present.

-To make sure that our ancestors have a safe trip to this world and go peacefully back to the other world, there are many things that need to be taken care of during Obon.
+To make sure that ancestors have a safe trip to this world and go peacefully back to the other world, there are many things that need to be taken care of during Obon.

-The cucumber resembles a horse and the eggplant resembles a cow.
-This is because we wish that “lost ones will come to this world on a horse, and go back to the other world on a cow”, or in other words, "to have them come quickly and take as long as possible to leave us once more".
+Before Obon begins, people may prepare “spectral horses” made of cucumbers and eggplants with toothpicks as legs.
+The cucumber resembles a horse, and the eggplant resembles a cow.
+This practice is based on the wish that the deceased come back to Earth quickly, on a horse, and leave slowly, riding the cow.
 To have your lost loved ones around forever would be nice, but letting them leave as slowly as they can is a good second choice.